 Let’s focus on two of the above elements: hasta bandha and shoulder engagement.

 Hasta bandha means hand lock and most practitioners’ first time experience with this hand lock is in table pose and downward dog.
 You probably didn’t realize those foundational poses cleverly disguise the same basic requirements for arm balances.

 So if you or your students are struggling in downward dog, side plank, or crow, take them back to basics.

 Back to Mountain Pose

-Hasta bandha and its importance is better understood by first examining pada bandha, something you’re probably more familiar with.
+You might better understand hasta bandha and its importance by examining pada pandha.
 In a standing pose, such as mountain pose, the placement of your feet impacts the entire posture.

-When it comes to practicing arm balances, you’ll use hasta bandha much like you use pada bandha in standing postures.
+When you practice arm balances, you’ll use hasta bandha much like you use pada bandha in standing postures.
 The elements of pada bandha easily translates into hasta bandha:

 How do you hasta bandha?

 No two hasta bandhas are the same.
 Huh?
 It’s just putting your palms flat on the floor, right?
 Yes. . .and no.